-- Any person who does not have a professional nursing or medical license, who acts in a complementary role, and whom the professional nurse authorizes to perform certain nursing tasks, which the individual is not otherwise authorized to perform. - A UAP could be a secretary, school administrator, teacher, paraeducator, therapist, bus driver, practical nurse, or health aide. - UAP cannot train, redelegate, or ask any other person to perform any nursing task under any circumstances.
+- Any person who does not have a nursing, medical technology or medical license, who acts in a complementary role and whom the professional nurse, authorizes to perform certain nursing tasks, which the individual is not otherwise authorized to perform.
+A school principal is licensed as an educator but is not licensed to perform healthcare tasks. - A UAP could be a secretary, school administrator, teacher, para-educator, therapist, bus driver, practical nurse, or health aide. - UAP cannot train, re-delegate, or ask any other person to perform any nursing task under any circumstances.